-This recipe is so easy.
-It’s buttery, delicious, and holds its shape really well, which makes it perfect for cookie stamps.
+This shortbread recipe is so easy!
+It’s buttery, crisp and holds its shape really well, which makes it perfect for cookie stamps.
 I’ve been obsessed with cookie stamps lately especially my Pokémon ones!
 Sometimes I don’t want to decorate with icing, I just want a simple cookie that tastes amazing, and this one has been perfect for me.

 I hope you love it!
 If you try it, let me know what you think.